-19.4 Hedging reserve
+20.4 Hedging reserve

-The hedging reserve comprises the net loss on hedge of net investment in foreign operations and the effective portion of the cumulative net change in the fair value of hedging instruments used in cash flow hedges pending subsequent recognition in profit or loss as the hedged cash flows or items affect profit or loss.
+The hedging reserve comprises the net loss on hedge of net investment in foreign operations and the effective portion of the cumulative net change in the fair value of hedging instruments used in cash flow hedges pending subsequent recognition in profit or loss as the hedged cash flows or items affect profit or loss or directly included in the initial cost or other carrying amount of a non-financial asset or non-financial liability.

-19.5 Revaluation reserve
+20.5 Revaluation reserve

-The revaluation reserve relates to the revaluation of the right-of-use assets at the reporting date consisting of land held from emphyteutical grant (see note 28).
+The revaluation reserve relates to the revaluation of the right-of-use assets at the reporting date consisting of land held from emphyteutical grant (see note 29).

-19.6 Availability of reserves for distribution
+20.6 Availability of reserves for distribution

-The C The Company
+The Co The Company

-2018 2017
+2019 2018

 € €

-Distributable - -

 Non-distributable 12,003,829 12,003,829

-======== =======

-19.7 Dividends
+20.7 Dividends